MCME/TheGaffer/Readme.md

 ### What is a "Job"
 A job is basically a glorified list.
 This list contains who is working on the job, who is managing the workers, and where the job is.
 With MCME 2.0 we have decided to implement a more strict policy on building.
 In order to build on the new map, you must be a staff member, or be part of a job. *The Gaffer* handles building protection on its own, so it is very important to understand how the tool works.
 ##### Helpers
 The list of helpers on a job is crucial.
-If the main runner of the job goes offline a few minutes later, *The Gaffer* will select another person from the list of helpers to continue the job.
+A few minutes after the main runner of the job goes offline, *The Gaffer* will select another person from the list of helpers to continue the job.
 If *The Gaffer* cannot find another online helper to continue the job, the job is put on hold and held in the archive.

 # Usage
 ## Staff